dev11062004/FSWD-Assignments/README.md

-Assignts given in the classroom of FSWD are uploaded here in the given order with their task ok ok ok
+Assignts given in the classroom of FSWD are uploaded here in the given ordith their task ok ok ok hi hi hi